DaniHfs/MP4-PNG/README.md

 Converts the selected MP4 file into a PNG sequence at full resolution.

-Select the input file and the output location and press "Convert"
+Run mp4-png.exe, select the input file and the output location and press "Convert". ffmpeg.exe is a necessary dependency for the program to function, do not run mp4-png.exe without having ffmpeg.exe in the same folder.

 # Too large for github, check releases for file link